Zanzibari cuisine: Early history

 The first inhabitants of Zanzibar were Bantus coming from mainland Tanganyika.
 They consisted of mostly fishers and their diet thus consisted of primarily seafood, such as tuna, mackerel, lobster, squid, octopus and oysters.
 Other ingredients and recipes brought by Bantus that are found in today's Zanzibari cuisine (some of which became widespread during European colonialism) are common beans, sweet potatoes, manioc chips, yam and plaintain.

 In the 9th century, Omanis, Yemenis and Persians began colonizing the Swahili Coast, including the Zanzibar Archipelago.
 They brought new dishes and ingredients, most notably spices, coconut, mango, citrus and rice.
-One of the most common Zanzibar recipes, the pilau (pilaf) rice (i.e., rice, coconuts, nuts and spices), clearly reflects its Arab origin.
+One of the most common Zanzibar recipes, pilau (rice, coconuts, nuts and spices), clearly reflects its Arab origin.

 Between the 15th century and the 16th century, the Portuguese quickly conquered most of the coast, including Zanzibar.
 The main Portuguese influences on Zanzibari cuisine was the introduction of those that would become major types of staple food in Zanzibar, namely manioc, maize and pineapple.

 In 1651, the Portuguese lost control of Zanzibar to the Omani sultanate.
 The Omanis brought new spices and intensified the commercial relationships between Zanzibar and India; as a consequence, Indian recipes such as chutney, masala, biryani, curry, fish cakes and samoosa (samosa) made it to Zanzibar.
 Most recipes of foreign origin were adapted to the ingredients that were available on the island, thus giving birth to a largely original "fusion" cuisine.

 Around the beginning of the 20th century, most of the African Great Lakes region was colonised by the Germans and the British.
 Those did not mix with the local population as much as the Arabs, Persians and Indians had done, and their influence on Zanzibari cuisine is less evident; yet, some very common Zanzibari recipes, such as pepper steak, can be generically defined as having a European origin.